-Everton Women v Chelsea Women
+Chelsea beat Everton to close on leaders

 Post update

-Foul by Erin Cuthbert (Chelsea Women).
+Foul by Jessica Carter (Chelsea Women).

 Post update